 - How they can be involved in the service;

 - The amount and details of the expenditure of any Ministry of Education (MOE) funding received by the service; and

 - About any planned reviews and consultation.

-Impacts of Policy on Staff, Parents and Children
+Impacts of Policy on Kaiako, Parents and Tamariki

-This policy ensures parents & whānau know how they can be involved in our Centre and contribute to decisions about their child’s education and care.
-It also informs them of what rights they have to be consulted on matters concerning our Centre and their child.
+This policy ensures parents & whānau know how they can be involved in our Centre and contribute to decisions about the education and care of their tamariki.
+It also informs them of what rights they have to be consulted on matters concerning our Centre and their tamariki.

 Alignment with the Philosophy of Midcity Childcare